Pyro Lab / online firework simulator

 Virtual fireworks you can control

-Use the full simulator to launch bursts, trigger finales, enter short text fireworks, and switch between manual and automated show modes.
+Use the full simulator to launch bursts, trigger finales, choose scene presets, and switch between manual and automated show modes.

 Flame-test color presets